WTF?! There’s anti-freeze in my moisturizer?!

 Don’t take my word for it.
 Here’s what science has to say about Propylene Glycol:

-Propylene Glycol is an organic alcohol that doesn’t dry out your skin.
-It’s derived from oil.
+Propylene Glycol is an organic alcohol derived from oil.
 That alone is enough for most people to accuse it of the most unspeakable crimes – WITHOUT proof.

-When it’s absorbed by the skin, Propylene Glycol turns into lactic acid, a substance your body naturally produces when it exercises.
+First off, Propylene Glycol doesn’t dry out your skin (not all alcohol in skincare is bad).
+Plus, when it’s absorbed by the skin, Propylene Glycol turns into lactic acid – a substance your body naturally produces when it exercises.
 No danger in that.

-Why Is Propylene Glycol In My Skincare Products?
+Propylene Glycol Uses: What Is It Doing In Skincare Products?

-- Humectant: it draws moisture from the environment into the skin, keeping it hydrated.
+- Humectant: It draws moisture from the environment into the skin, keeping it hydrated and supple for hours.

-- Penetration-enhancer: it helps deliver other active ingredients into the skin.
+- Penetration-enhancer: It helps deliver other active ingredients deeper into the skin, so they work better and faster.

 Is Propylene Glycol Dangerous?